 They are extremely rare and their numbers are diminishing.
 The Rare Breeds Survival Trust (RBST) lists them as a priority breed.

 The Silver Bantam is a small bantam duck, with ducks weighing 1.75 lb (0.8 kg) and drakes weighing 2 lb (0.9 kg).

 Females have a buff-colored “hood” on their head and males have an iridescent green hood when in nuptial plumage (during breeding season) and a black hood when in eclipse plumage.

 The bill color of the Silver Bantam is sex-linked: by eight weeks of age, the sex of the ducklings can be discerned by their bill color.
 Drakes will have olive green bills, and ducks will have dark slate grey bills.

-They were created shortly after World War II, in Suffolk, U.K., when Reginald Appleyard crossed a small Khaki Campbell with a White Call.
-At first, they were called the Miniature Appleyard, even though they resembled the Abacot Ranger rather than the Silver Appleyard.
+Silver Bantams were created in the 1940s, shortly after World War II, in Suffolk, U.K., when Reginald Appleyard crossed a small Khaki Campbell with a White Call.

 The resulting birds resembled the Abacot Ranger rather than the Silver Appleyard, but Reginald Appleyard chose to call them the Miniature Silver Appleyard anyway.
 There was not much interest in this new breed, and its numbers declined.

 Later, in the 1970s, Tom Bartlett created a true bantam version of the Silver Appleyard that was colored the same as its larger counterpart.
 In 1997, the true Miniature Silver Appleyard was standardized, and in the UK, the ducks created by Reginald Appleyard were renamed the “Silver Bantam.”